sachinsenal0x64/fixarr/README.md

 <br>

-### 🏮 YOU DONT WANT TO COMPILE FROM SOURCE CODE ITS OPTIONAL.
+#### 🏮 YOU DONT WANT TO COMPILE FROM SOURCE CODE ITS OPTIONAL.
 YOU CAN GET PREBUILD INSTALLER FROM [RELEASES](https://github.com/sachinsenal0x64/FIXARR/releases)

+# 💻 From Source [MODE: HARD]

 <br>